benswift/benswift.github.io/_posts/2020-07-15-acmc2020-organising-my-first-virtual-conference.md

 ### Q&A and discussion {#discord}

-YouTube is great for 1-many one-way broadcasting, but not so great for two-way communication, and especially not many-many interaction & discussion.
-For discussion, ACMC2020 went all in on text-based chat using [Discord](https://discord.com/) (we created our own ACMC2020 Discord server and sent an invite link to all conference participants).
+YouTube is great for one-way one-to-many broadcasting, but not so great for two-way communication, and especially not many-to-many interaction & discussion.
+Instead, ACMC2020 went all in on text-based chat using [Discord](https://discord.com/) (we created our own ACMC2020 Discord server and sent an invite link to all conference participants).

 ![ACMC Discord channel screenshot]({% link assets/images/posts/acmc-discord-screenshot.png %})